 Are home warranty companies regulated?

 Home warranty companies are regulated in all 50 states through consumer protection laws.
 According to Angie’s List, 32 states specifically require home warranty companies to be registered or licensed through the state’s insurance department.
-Texas requires home warranty companies (which they also refer to as residential service companies) to be licensed by the Texas Real Estate Commission.
-Likewise, Section 634.303 of the Florida Statutes claims that home warranty companies must operate under a license, which is renewable every year.
+Texas requires these companies (which they also refer to as residential service companies) to be licensed by the Texas Real Estate Commission.
+Likewise, Section 634.303 of the Florida Statutes claims that such companies must operate under a license, which is renewable every year.
 Home warranty companies in California must also seek licensure through the state’s department of insurance.

 Should you renew your home warranty?

-Homeowners who purchased a home warranty for their first year in their home, or inherited the warranty from the seller, may be wondering if it’s worth it to renew the warranty.
+Homeowners who purchased a home service contract for their first year in their home, or inherited the contract from the seller, may be wondering if it’s worth it to renew.
 If your appliances are older and no longer covered by a manufacturer’s warranty, or if you don’t have the cash on hand to pay for an expensive repair, then it is probably worth renewing.
-However, you’ll need to read the fine print in the contract to make sure that the appliances and systems that you want protection for are included in the warranty.
+However, you’ll need to read the fine print in the contract to make sure that the appliances and systems that you want protection for are covered.

 When should you cancel your home warranty?